Your regular vet bills are bad enough without unnecessary emergency expenses.

 2. Feline Urinary Obstruction

-Although this expensive emergency predominantly in male cats cannot always be avoided, be aware of the risk factors that lead to urinary obstructions:
+Although this expensive emergency found predominantly in male cats isn’t always avoidable, be aware of some risk factors that lead to urinary obstructions, including:

 - Dry food diets